sbha/readdir_xl/README.md

 }
 ```

-If the original Excel files contains data you don't need, you could remove it using `filter()` or negating it in a `select()` call.
+If the original Excel files contains data you don't need, you could remove it using `filter()` or negating specific columns in a `select()` call.
 If a field is missing you could create it using `mutate()` with something like the following:

 ```
 read_sheets <- function(dir_path, file){